Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đồng NaiBáo Đồng Nai07/08/2025

-Mrs. Cai married Mr. Le Minh Thanh (1966) when both were working as factory workers with low salaries.
-However, the couple always worked hard and strived to improve themselves with the desire to raise and create conditions for their only daughter, Le Thi Kim Thoa (born in 1988), to study well and become a useful person for society.
+Mrs. Cai married Mr. Le Minh Thanh (1966) when both were working as factory workers, with a meager salary.
+However, the couple always worked hard, striving to improve with the desire to raise and create conditions for their only daughter, Le Thi Kim Thoa (born in 1988), to study well and become a useful person for society.

 Illness, poverty, deadlock - all are compressed in the desperate eyes of 4 members of Mrs. Cai's family, including 2 seriously ill and a young child - Photo: Thu Hien

-Illness, poverty, and deadlock - all are contained in the desperate eyes of the four members of Mrs. Cai's family, including a seriously ill member and a young child.
+Illness, poverty, and deadlock - all of this is reflected in the desperate eyes of four members of Mrs. Cai's family, including a seriously ill member and a young child.
 Photo: Thu Hien

 But then, one incident after another came, like a flash flood, sweeping away all the little peace.
 Ms. Thoa got married early, but the short-lived marriage quickly fell apart, leaving her a single mother, raising her son Le Nguyen Truong Giang (7 years old) alone.